CS328-Fall2023-UMassCICS/FinalProject-Classification-nimchimpsky/README.md

 ### Planned Preprocessing

 #### Data Cleaning

-Raw sensor data often contains noise and irregularities.
-To ensure quality, the collected data underwent cleaning processes to remove outliers and erroneous readings.
+There exists a lot of erraneous data, that can be considered a mis-prediction when collecting data for testing, such that the usage of a filter of some kind may be necessary(due to lots of hand-swinging).

 #### Data Smoothing

-High-pass filters were applied to the data to smooth out noise and eliminate low-frequency components while preserving the essential swing-related movements captured by the sensors.
+Potentially eliminate low-frequency components while preserving the essential swing-related movements captured by the sensors.(Hypothesized)

-### Future Improvements
+### Future Improvements (beyond simple classification)

 - Exploring advanced signal processing techniques to extract more nuanced swing features.
-- Experimenting with different machine learning algorithms to potentially improve classification accuracy.
 - Collecting additional labeled data to further enrich the dataset and improve model generalization.
+- Adding statistics to maybe guage how properly one's technique is, allowing for better practice

 ### Usage